ping-cash/ping-cash/README.md

 Transfer (Deposit and Withdrawal) fees

 ## Allocation
+- Max Supply: 400,000,000
-ICO: 60%
+- ICO: 50%
-Liqudity: 25%
+- Liqudity: 35%
-AirGap: 5%
+- AirGap: 5%
-Investors: 10%
+- Investors: 10%

+## ICO Schedule
+- 1st Week: $ 0.008
+- 2nd Week: $ 0.009
+- 3rd Week: $ 0.010

-## Disinflationary Token
+## Tokenomics
+SCH is designed to be a disinflationary token.
 Every month 25% of the profits will be used for buying back the tokens for burning.

 ## Staking Rewards
 t.b.d.